 Ladakh is a Trans Himalayan region, renowned for breathtaking landscapes.
 It is a paradise for adventure enthusiasts and nature lovers.
-Along with the wonderful scenic vistas, there is a place in the region which is weird as well as mysterious, namely, Magnetic Hill.
+Along with the wonderful scenic vistas, there is a place in the region that is weird as well as mysterious, namely, Magnetic Hill.

 A Place That Defies Gravity!

 Located at a distance of 30 km from Leh on the Leh-Kargil Highway, there is a small stretch of road, which defies gravity.
 Magnetic Hill pulls stationary vehicles upwards.
 There are many theories and beliefs backed by strong reasoning.
 As per the villagers, a road once existed that led people to heaven.

 As per the scientists, there is a strong magnetic force emanating from the hill that pulls vehicles in the range.
 Another widely accepted theory states that it is just an optical illusion, which makes the road downslope look like an upslope.
 Basically, when it seems like the vehicle is going uphill, it is actually going downhill.

 Location: Leh-Kargil National Highway, Leh, India